mlab-upenn/hydrocracking_pc_model/README.md

 This project implements a **3-lump hydrocracking model** with hydrogen and energy balances, including two PID control loops for **pressure** and **temperature** regulation.

+Plots branch contains the plots for CH, CL, CM, T, Tcool, and a visual of the model in Simulink.

 ---

 ##  Species Balances